Meet our admission team! You can also use our interactive map to find the admission officer for your area.

 Senior Associate Dean and Director of First-Year Admission

-Territories: DE, District of Columbia, FL, GA, MD, South NJ and Princeton Area, PA, VA, WV, parts of CA: West LA, and international applicants from Europe and the Middle East
+Territories: DE, District of Columbia, FL, GA, MD, South NJ and Princeton Area, PA, VA, WV, parts of CA: Central Valley, West LA, and international applicants from Europe and the Middle East

 Charlie grew up in the suburbs of Atlanta, then headed to Washington, DC to attend The George Washington University (GW) with grand aspirations to become a jet-setting diplomat.
 Charlie quickly learned that he was ill-suited for a lifetime in politics (taking a sharp turn to pursue a degree in statistics), and instead was able to realize his jet-setting dreams by working in international admission at his alma mater.
 After completing his MBA in GW's School of Business, Charlie briefly worked for a small university in Switzerland and then managed international admission at Haverford College before arriving at Oxy in 2015.
 Oxy's commitment to social justice and global, experience-based education drew Charlie west to Los Angeles, and he was more than happy to trade in his snow-boots for sunglasses.
 At Oxy, Charlie directs the recruitment and evaluation process for all first-year applicants.